Lots of mothers breastfeed successfully during pregnancy. But you may notice some changes. These are normal.

 Nipple pain

-Nipple pain a common side effect of the hormonal changes of pregnancy.
-This may mean that you have to breastfeed less often and shorten feeding times.
+Nipple pain is a common side effect of the hormonal changes of pregnancy.
+You may need to breastfeed less often and shorten feeding times.

 Weaning